Breast Cancer

 • 69%, diarrhea

-Common Theraputic Protocols
+Common Chemotherapy Protocols

 Many of the subtypes use multiple cytotoxic drugs combined with targeted therapies such as mTOR, PARP inhibitors or growth inhibitors , while some types use multiple targeted therapies

-Some of the classes of cytotoxic agents used in TNBC combinations: (See appendix for side effects)
+Some of the classes of cytotoxic agents used in TNBC combinations:

 • Alkylating agents- Cyclophosphamide